icst2021satool/probabilistic-coupling-experiment/README.md

 Example: ``./Closure-batch-fdp.sh``

 This command runs **src/faultdetect_project.sh** for Closure to generate the FDP data contained in ``datacollection/results/Closure/VERSION`` directories.
 In this particular script, **src/faultdetect_project.sh** is run nine times since the Jaguar coverage data was divided in nine zip files (see description of **datacollection/coverage** directory).
-It may take a couple of days to collect data for Closure and Math; other projects a couple of hours.
+It may take a couple of days to collect data for Closure and Math; other projects take a couple of hours.

 2. Scripts to aggregate FDP data for analysis.